KineOnes/RainyDays/README.md

 # My first repository
-going to make a website for RainyDays
+Making a website for RainyDays.